Chart Color Schemes

 Two Wells lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Nov 2025, the estimated population for the Two Wells statistical area (Lv2) is around 4,352 people.
-This represents an increase of 1,119 individuals since the 2021 Census, which reported a population of 3,233 people.
-The growth reflects a resident population estimate of 4,226 by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), along with an additional 382 validated new addresses since the Census date.
-This results in a population density ratio of 99 persons per square kilometer.
-The Two Wells SA2's growth rate of 34.6% since the 2021 census exceeds both the state (8.7%) and metropolitan area averages, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 79.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Two Wells' population is estimated at around 4,483 as of Feb 2026.
+This reflects an increase of 1,250 people (38.7%) since the 2021 Census, which reported a population of 3,233 people.
+The change is inferred from the resident population of 4,226, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 463 validated new addresses since the Census date.
+This level of population equates to a density ratio of 102 persons per square kilometer, providing significant space per person and potential room for further development.
+The suburb of Two Wells' 38.7% growth since the 2021 census exceeded the state's (9.0%) and Greater Adelaide's growth rates, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 79.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future projections anticipate exceptional growth for the area, placing it in the top 10 percent nationally over the period from 2025 to 2041.
-The area is expected to increase by 2,210 persons by 2041 based on aggregated SA2-level projections, reflecting an overall increase of 40.0% during this timeframe.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Anticipating future population dynamics, exceptional growth, placing it in the top 10 percent of national areas, is predicted over the period with the suburb expected to increase by 2,206 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 35.9% in total over the 17 years.

 Frequently Asked Questions - Population